-Table 3-1 FFY 2022 Certification Requirements
+Table 3-1FFY 2022 Certification Requirements

-Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Planned Work Progress and Products Support to the MPO Support to the MPO and its Committees 9122 \$229,920 Continued support to the meetings and activities of the MPO board and its committees.
-Work entailed Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners \$240,000 Tasks and work products generally remain the same from year to year, with variations to the level of effort based on the specific requests by the MPO and state and federal partners.
-Generally, the expected effort includes Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Coordinating 3C planning and programming activities and programs Coordinating with state and federal partners Coordinating with neighboring MPOs Regional Transportation Advisory Council Support 9322 \$45,960 Continued support to the Advisory Council.
-Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including Preparing and distributing informational materials, including documents posted on the MPO's website and via email Organizing and hosting virtual Advisory Council meetings and subcommittee meetings, as needed, in response to COVID-19 Setting up audio/visual equipment for in-person meetings Attending and recording meetings Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes \$40,000 Organizing and hosting approximately 11 Advisory Council meetings and several subcommittee meetings, as needed, and performing associated support tasks and pre- and post-meeting logistics Conducting targeted outreach efforts to seek representation on the Advisory Council from organizations representing people with disabilities, people with low incomes, people who identify as a race other than white and/or who identify as Hispanic or Latino/a/x, people with limited English proficiency, young people, and older adults
+Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Support to the MPO Support to the MPO and its Committees 9122 \$229,920 Continued support to the meetings and activities of the MPO board and its committees.
+Work entailed Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners \$263,500 Tasks and work p year, with variation requests by the N Generally, the exp • Hosting ap subcommit tasks and p • Coordination • Coordination • Coordination Regional Transportation Advisory Council Support 9322 \$45,960 Continued support to the Advisory Council.
+Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including Preparing and distributing informational materials, including documents posted on the MPO's website and via email Organizing and hosting virtual Advisory Council meetings and subcommittee meetings, as needed, in response to COVID-19 Setting up audio/visual equipment for in-person meetings Attending and recording meetings Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes \$20,000 Organizin Council m needed, a and post-n Conductin representa incomes, p and/or wh with limite adults products generally remain the same from year to tions to the level of effort based on the specific MPO and state and federal partners.